-Please click here for the guide
+Please click here for the full survey report

 The aim of this guide is to share our knowledge, increase learning and understanding and help our clients make informed decisions on talent management

 A positive work culture is what differentiates high- performance organisations from less successful ones.
 The formula is quite exact.
 The emotional style of leader’s accounts for between 50 to 70% of an organisations work culture (how people feel about working for a company) which in turn accounts for 20 to 30% of the organisation performance.